OpenTechSchool/python-data-intro/index.md

 # Welcome

 Welcome to Introduction to Data Processing with Python.
 In this workshop we will take you through the fundamentals of working with text and other types of data with Python.
-After the workshop you'll know how to use Python to process files, extract information from the data in those files, and reprocess the data into different formats.
+We'll learn how to read data from files into data structures in our program, to extract the information we want.
+We'll display that data in graphs and charts, and get a glimpse of the world of Open Data that's available online.
+You'll never want to wrangle a spreadsheet, or touch the Copy and Paste commands, again!

-We only expect you to know a little Python, just the things covered in the [Introduction to Programming](http://opentechschool.github.com/python-beginners/en/index.html) workshop.
-You definitely do not need to know a lot.
+We only expect you to know a little Python, not a lot.
+If you've done our [Introduction to Programming](http://opentechschool.github.com/python-beginners/en/index.html) workshop then that will be perfect.

-## What we'll do today

-Suppose you're a greengrocer, and you run a survey to see what radish varieties your customers prefer the most.
-You have your assistant type up the survey results into a text file on your computer, so you have 300 lines of survey data, each line has a name and a radish variety:

-    Angelina Belmore - Plum Purple
-    Fred Smith - Red king
-    Matthew Wroe - White Icicle
-    Keira Cani - Sicily Giant
-    Isaac Hallstrom - Red King
-    Jin Li - White Icicle
-    Georgia McKellar - Bunny Tail
-    Maximilian Avdeev - Cherry Belle
-    Lorna Beneventi - White Icicle
-    Lara Tunnecliffe - Plum Purple
-    Hugo Sodersten - Daikon
-... and so on

-You want to know:

-* What's the most popular radish variety?
-* What are the least popular?
-* Did anyone vote twice?
-* Did your arch-enemy "Rich McKnight" vote?

-### Useful?

-... as _ridiculously contrived_ as this example is, I'm sure lots of you have come across situations where you have some data and you want to extract some relevant information from it.

-By the end of this workshop, you should have the knowledge to quickly write a program in Python in order to quickly and easily solve this problem, and many more besides.

 # Core workshop material